zajacn/metagenomics_course_FGCZ/README.md

 You can find the precise instructions and the tutorial here: https://fgcz-shiny.uzh.ch/Metagenome_Atlas_Part2/

-Now that we have explored assembly-based metagenomics, lets explore assembly-free metagenomics.
-First - introduction to Kraken.
-Followed by a tutorial.
+Now that we have explored assembly-based metagenomics, lets explore assembly-free metagenomics and metatranscriptomics.
+A tool that we will use for assembly-free metagenomics is Kraken2.
+We will look at the theory behind Kraken and do a tutorial.
+We will produce an html report using Krona.
+Afterwards we will turn to Metatranscriptomics (see more info below).

 ### Kraken2 tutorial